-- [Not applicable; presence of signs and symptoms establishes an actual diagnosis.]
+- Not applicable.
+Existence of signs and symptoms establishes an actual nursing diagnosis.

-- Participate in activities that reduce BP/cardiac workload.
+- Patient will participate in activities that reduce BP/cardiac workload.

-- Demonstrate stable cardiac rhythm and rate within patient’s normal range.
+- Patient will demonstrate stable cardiac rhythm and rate within patient’s normal range.

 |Instruct in relaxation techniques, guided imagery, distractions.||Can reduce stressful stimuli, produce calming effect, thereby reducing BP.|